takikawa/tr-pfds/README.md

 This will link the `pfds` folder as a collection called `pfds`.
 Then you can require, for example, the Bankers Deque by using `(require pfds/deque/bankers)`.

-Alternatively, if you are using Racket 5.3.2, you can install it as a package:

-* `raco pkg install pfds`

-or

-* `git clone git://github.com/takikawa/tr-pfds.git`
-* `raco pkg install tr-pfds/`

 Data structures
 ---------------